Kristina01111000/Drws_site/README.md

 Feedback from client

 - Add a question with a bunch of answers that match up to the elements is this possible in peepso
-- Try it in quiz 1 first to see if it is good
+- Try it in quiz 2 or 3 first to see if it is good

 - See how to see all member data from peepso at one time -> is it even possible? -> look under users, or under manage -> nope, can look at learn dash stuff though
 - Will be emailed other questions for quizzes from ben